 The improvements of the S1 criteria are summarized in Figure 3, which shows (top) quantiles of the S1 criteria according to the analogue rank for the conventional method and the STW, and (bottom) quantiles of the relative reduction.
 This confirms that all quantile seem similarly reduced (S1 distributions keep their shape), and that this improvement is constantly increasing from the first to the last analogue (Figure 3 bottom).

 The median of the S1 values reduction (Figure 3 bottom) starts approximately at 5 % for the first analogue and reaches more than 10 % for the last one.
 This increasing trend with the analogue rank can be explained by the accumulation of better analogues in the distribution.
-The minimum improvement starts from 0 and reaches 2-3%, meaning that the criteria has been improved on most analogues for every day of the calibration period.
+The minimum improvement starts from 0 and reaches 2-3%, meaning that the criteria have been improved on most analogues for every day of the calibration period.
 All other stations have a similar improvement of the S1 criteria, both in terms of distribution shape and amplitude.

 4.2 Influence of the weather situation

 It can be assumed that the atmospheric conditions with a low dynamism, such as the frequent anticyclonic situations, will not be radically improved by the introduction of the STW.
 Conversely, dynamic situations, such as weather disturbances, have a well marked temporal evolution.
-Indeed, the position of the driving elements such as the low-pressure area and the fronts change significantly during a day.
-We can therefore expect to improve particularly these situations with a higher dynamism when introducing a STW, as better matches to the target situation may be found.
+Indeed, the position of the driving elements such as the low-pressure center and the fronts change significantly during a day.
+We can therefore expect to improve more significantly these situations with a higher dynamism when introducing a STW, since better matches to the target situation may be found.

 The dynamism of a given atmospheric condition cannot be easily quantified.
 A basic assumption is considered here, which stipulates that the more a day is rainy, the more dynamic the situation is.
-The results of this analysis are summarized in Figure 4 by the median reduction of S1 for days with precipitation between two thresholds.
-The number of analogues being reduced, the curves are not as smooth as in previous analyzes.
+The results of this analysis are summarized in Figure 4 by the median reduction of S1 for days with precipitation organised into classes between two thresholds.
+The number of cases per class being reduced, the curves are not as smooth as in previous analyzes.
 It is nevertheless clear that the improvement tends to increase on days with higher precipitation.
 This is true for all our stations and confirms our intuition.

 Figure 4: Distribution of the median improvements of the S1 criteria, due to the STW, depending on precipitation thresholds at the Ulrichen station.